-The Company had non-cancelable purchase commitments for inventories of approximately \$1,600,000 at December 31, 1999.
+SeaChange had non-cancelable purchase commitments for inventories of approximately \$1,600,000 at December 31, 1999.

-In the ordinary course of business, the Company is subject to various types of litigation.
-In the opinion of management, all litigation currently pending or threatened will not have a material adverse effect on the Company's financial position or results of operations.
+In the ordinary course of business, SeaChange is subject to various types of litigation.
+In the opinion of management, all litigation currently pending or threatened will not have a material adverse effect on SeaChange's financial position or results of operations.